The Professional Development Approval System:

 Some professional development opportunities such as national or regional conferences, special events, and other learning opportunities may not have been ECP approved prior to the event.
-Individuals have the option to submit to the ECP for approval of these events by completing an Individual Request for Training Approval online (please find the user guide under "What's New" on our homepage or below) with uploaded documentation of attendance within 90 days of the event.
+Individuals have the option to submit to the ECP for approval of these events by completing an Individual Request for Training Approval online (please find the user guide under "What's New" on our homepage or below) with uploaded documentation of attendance within 3 months of the event.
 After review and approval, the event will be added to your Professional Development Record.
 For more information about how to submit this form, click link below.

 Individual Request for Training Approval User Guide